tlswg/tls13-spec/draft-ietf-tls-tls13.md

   (decimal) are assigned via Specification Required {{RFC2434}}.
   Values with the first byte 255 (decimal) are reserved for Private Use {{RFC2434}}.

--  This document defines several new HMAC-SHA256-based cipher suites, whose values (in {{the-cipher-suite}}) have been allocated from the TLS Cipher Suite registry.

 -  TLS ContentType Registry: Future values are allocated via Standards Action {{RFC2434}}.